abdulbitcot/React-Coding-Challenge-Experience/README.md

 - After submitting the product than the product should be add in the product list locally in the reducers and display in product list.

-## Edit Product
+### "Edit Product" Page

-- When will Product be redirected to the **Edit Page** from the product list then  form will be filled by selected  product data.
+- When Product will be redirected to the **Edit Page** from the product list than **form** will be filled by selected product data.
-User can Edit Product and Submitted by button and then it will be reflected in the product list.
+- User can Edit Product and After Submitted, it will be reflected in the product list.
-Also maintain the validation in edit form.
+- Also maintain the validation in edit form.